KenjiOhtsuka/note/_posts/2023-10-09-playwright-and-fsharp.md

 <h2>Other methods</h2>

 <p>According to https://stackoverflow.com/questions/74372594/running-playwright-in-headed-mode-c-sharp ,
-there is another method using environment variable `HEADED`, but it didn't work on my environment.</p>
+there is another method using environment variable <code>HEADED</code>, but it didn't work on my environment.</p>
 </div>

 <div lang="es">